Nights-Software/ns-docs/resources/naturalDisasters.md

 ## Recommended!

-* [https://store.ea-rp.com/package/5131340](https://store.ea-rp.com/package/5131340) - Natural Disasters (Purchase this one, do not install, you need this one to buy the DLC, but can install just the DLC for it all to work )
+* [https://store.ea-rp.com/package/5131340](https://store.ea-rp.com/package/5131340) - Natural Disasters base (Purchase this one, do not install, you need this one to be able to buy DLC 1)
-* [https://store.ea-rp.com/package/5154004](https://store.ea-rp.com/package/5154004) - Natural Disasters DLC 1 (Install this one as an overwrite for base.)
+* [https://store.ea-rp.com/package/5154004](https://store.ea-rp.com/package/5154004) - Natural Disasters DLC 1 (Install this one and remove the older versions: base.)
-* [https://store.ea-rp.com/package/5183358](https://store.ea-rp.com/package/5183358) - Natural Disasters DLC 2 (Install this one as an overwrite for base AND DLC 1.)
+* [https://store.ea-rp.com/package/5183358](https://store.ea-rp.com/package/5183358) - Natural Disasters DLC 2 (Install this one and remove the older versions: base AND DLC 1.)
+* [https://store.ea-rp.com/package/5314042](https://store.ea-rp.com/package/5314042) - Natural Disasters DLC 3 (Install this one and remove the older versions: base, DLC 1 AND DLC 2)
+* [https://store.ea-rp.com/package/5673677](https://store.ea-rp.com/package/5673677) - Natural Disasters DLC 4 (Install this one and remove the older versions: Base, DLC 1, DLC2 AND DLC3)
 * [https://store.ea-rp.com/package/5030134](https://store.ea-rp.com/package/5030134) - Air Raid Sirens, for the nice integration.
 (Install this one as well as the selected above.)

 ## Support